anthonydu/ece109-archive/README.md

 The program specifications are assigned by North Carolina State University.

-If this github repository contains any content that shouldn't appear on the internet please contact me and I will remove them.
+If this github repository contains any content that should not appear on the internet please contact me and I will remove them.